 Date night-in never sounded so good before this seafood gratin came along.
-And with 4 better than restaurant quality servings for under $30, how could you go wrong??
+And with 4 better than restaurant quality serving of this cozy seafood casserole for under $30, how could you go wrong??

 Dontcha hate it when you overspend on a meal out at a nice restaurant?
 Isn’t it worse when the meal flat out sucks?
 Ugh!!